PashaBritva/EpicStudia/README.md

 The software is provided "as is," without warranty of any kind, express or implied.
 The owner reserves all rights not expressly granted.

-For inquiries about licensing, please contact: `isaac@epicstudia.ru`
+For inquiries about licensing, please contact: `pashamarshak@ya.ru`